maysasaad/classificTION-/README.md

 Through this project, We tests a variety of classification models including:

 1-Logistic Regression Classifier

 2-Decisioin Tree Classifier
 3-Random Forest Classifer

 ### Baseline Model:(Logistic Regression Classifier)

 Logistic Regression is a classification technique used in machine learning.
 It uses a logistic function to model the dependent variable. this technique is used while dealing with binary data.
-The performance of the baseline model is 80%  .
+The performance of the baseline model is 80%.
-The model predicts that 30 cases would stop subscribeing Syriatel services and they actually left.
+The model predicts that 30 cases would stop subscribing Syriatel services and they left.
-The model predicts  that 95 cases would still subscribeing Syriatel services and they actually true.
+The model predicts that 95 cases would still subscribe Syriatel services and they are true.

 ### Final Model:( Decision tree Classifier with hyperparameters tuning)

-Decision Tree is a Supervised Machine Learning Algorithm that uses a set of rules to make decisions.The intuition behind Decision Trees is that you use the dataset features to create yes/no questions and continually split the dataset until you isolate all data points belonging to each class.
+A Decision Tree is a Supervised Machine Learning Algorithm that uses a set of rules to make decisions.
+The intuition behind Decision Trees is that you use the dataset features to create yes/no questions and continually split the dataset until you isolate all data points belonging to each class.
-Pruning is a technique associated with decision trees.Pruning reduces the size of decision trees by removing parts of the tree that do not provide power to classify instances  is a technique associated with decision trees.
-Pruning reduces the size of decision trees by removing parts of the tree that do not provide power to classify instance.
+Pruning is a technique associated with decision trees.
+Pruning reduces the size of decision trees by removing parts of the tree that do not provide power to classify instances is a technique associated with decision trees.
+Pruning reduces the size of decision trees by removing parts of the tree that do not provide power to classify instances.

-The performance of the final model is  91 %  .
+The performance of the final model is  91 %.
-The model predicts that 108 cases would stop subscribeing Syriatel services and they actually left.
+The model predicts that 108 cases would stop subscribing to Syriatel services and they left.
-The model predicts  that 17 cases would still subscribeing Syriatel services and they actually true.
+The model predicts that 17 cases would still subscribe to Syriatel services and they are actually true.

 ## Evaluation